Divorce Attorney in Houston

 During a divorce in Houston, the family courts often issue temporary orders to address urgent needs while your case is pending.
 These orders can cover child custody, child support, spousal support, possession of the marital home, or even restraining orders to prevent certain actions by either party.
 Temporary orders hearings are usually scheduled early in the process and serve to stabilize important aspects of daily life until a final agreement or court decision is reached.

 If you have immediate concerns about your finances, access to your children, or property preservation, Attorney Mora can help you request appropriate temporary relief in the Harris County courts.
-At The Mora Law Firm, we work efficiently to prepare all necessary documentation and advocate for fair temporary arrangements, ensuring your rights are protected from the very beginning of your divorce process.
+At The Mora Law Firm, we work efficiently to prepare all necessary documentation and advocate for fair temporary arrangements, helping ensure your rights are protected from the very beginning of your divorce process.

 How Is Property Divided in a Texas Divorce?
 Advice From a Houston Divorce Lawyer

-Texas is a “community property” state, which means assets acquired during a marriage are considered to be owned equally by both spouses (see Tex.
+Texas is a “community property” state, which means assets acquired during a marriage are generally considered to be owned equally by both spouses (see Tex.
 Fam.
 Code § 3.002).
 When it comes to divorce, division of property requires all marital assets to be divided equitably between spouses.
 Note that “equitably” does not necessarily mean a 50/50 split; rather, assets are divided in a manner deemed fair by the courts.
 Additionally, any separate property, or property acquired by one spouse either before or during the marriage, is not subject to division.
 It will remain with that spouse as long as clear and convincing evidence proves it is indeed separate property.

 In Houston divorces, commonly addressed assets may include the family home, vehicles, retirement accounts, business interests, investment properties, and even valuable collectibles or intellectual property.
 The division can become particularly complex when spouses own businesses, have significant debts, or hold property in multiple states.
-Texas courts allow for the consideration of various factors—such as each spouse’s earning power, fault in the breakup of the marriage, and primary caregiver status—when determining what is equitable.
+Texas courts allow for the consideration of various factors, such as each spouse’s earning power, fault in the breakup of the marriage, and primary caregiver status, when determining what is equitable.
 If you have questions about tracing separate property or identifying community assets and debts, working with a Houston divorce attorney familiar with local property law will help you safeguard your interests and clarify which assets are subject to division in Harris County courts.

 Division of assets and debts can sometimes become quite complex, especially when dissolving long-term marriages.
-It is important to work with an experienced divorce attorney or divorce lawyer who can help untangle the history of assets and liabilities and ensure your interests are protected.
+It is important to work with an experienced divorce attorney or divorce lawyer who can help untangle the history of assets and liabilities and help ensure your interests are protected.

 Contested vs. Uncontested Divorce in Houston